vladcosorg/action-s3-cloudfront-smart-deploy/README.md

 ### `BALANCED` ✅ recommended

-This approach is the primary feature of this action.
-It works by creating the most optimal invalidation batch request based on the `balanced-limit` value.
+This strategy prioritizes issuing as many precise invalidations as possible (within set limits).
+If this is not possible, it falls back to a hybrid mode which would issue a mix of targeted invalidations and wildcard invalidations.
+And finally, if there are too many invalidations, it falls back to wildcard approach, **BUT** the wildcards are as specific as possible, so that the consumers of the app would redownload as little as possible.

  For example if the value of `balanced-limit` is set to `5`, then it will issue up to `5` invalidation requests.
 The action will never exceed this value.

-If the `balanced-limit` value is too low to accomodate all precise invalidations, then it will resort to the wildcard approach, partially or completely.
+If the `balanced-limit` value is too low to perform all necessary precise invalidations, then it will resort to the wildcard approach, partially or completely.

-The generated wildcards will try to minimize the number of invalidated files a minuumum by narrowing its scope.
+The generated wildcards will try to minimize the number of invalidated files by narrowing its scope.

 <div  align="center">
 <img alt="linkertinker" src="./.github/limit3c.svg" width="500" />
 <img alt="linkertinker" src="./.github/limit2c.svg" width="500" />
 <img alt="linkertinker" src="./.github/limit1c.svg" width="500" />
 </div>

 ### `FRUGAL`